casetext/comms/README.md

 - `type` - the type of message
 - `cb(msg, socket)` - the callback to invoke.  `socket` is a reference to the sender's socket.
 On the server, you can use this to `send` a message back to only one client.

+Comms also emits a few socket bookkeeping events.
+The one argument passed to the event handler is the `socket`.

+- `connection` - fired when the server receives a new client
+- `connected` - fired when the client (re)connects
+- `disconnected` - fired when the server or client disconnects

 ### `close(cb)`